fazo96/ipfs-boards/PROTOCOL.md

 They monitor _administrations_ and cache all the content (or some of it) as soon as it becomes available on the network, making sure it never gets lost.
-They are completely optional but they help out in serving the users.
+They are completely optional but they help out, making the system faster and more stable and consistent.

-Cache servers also act as gateways and provide an HTTP API to access the boards.
+Cache servers can also act as gateways and provide an HTTP or WebSocket API to access the boards when IPFS is not available.

 Also note that due to how IPFS works, the more popular some content gets, the _faster it downloads_ and the _easier it is for your computer to find it_.